sheshadrit/TipExtraction/README.md

-# A Tip Extractor for Yelp Reviews
+# A Tip Extractor for Reviews
 Prerequisite libraries required: `Pattern` and `SpaCy`

 ## Installation